yutongwei28/local-ollama-agent/README.md

 # Ollama Deep Researcher

 Ollama Deep Researcher is a web research and summarization assistant that autonomously goes down the rabbit-hole of any user-defined topic.
 It uses a local LLM hosted by [Ollama](https://ollama.com/search) to generate a search query based on the user's topic, gets web search results, and uses an LLM to summarize the results.
-It then uses an LLM to reflect on the summary, examine knowledge gaps, and generate a new search query to fill the gaps.
-This repeats for a user-defined number of cycles, updating the summary with new information from web search and provided the user a final markdown summary with all sources used.
+It then uses the same LLM to reflect on the summary, examine knowledge gaps, and generate a new search query to fill the gaps.
+This repeats for a user-defined number of cycles, iteratively updating and improving the summary with new information from web search and providing the user a final markdown summary with all sources used.
 It is configured to run with fully local any LLMs (via [Ollama](https://ollama.com/search)).

 ![research-rabbit](https://github.com/user-attachments/assets/4308ee9c-abf3-4abb-9d1e-83e7c2c3f187)